-- Accelerate or brake to the desired speed and press and release the SET + or SET control - Increase or decrease the speed by holding either the SET + or SET - control, until the desired set speed is shown on the message - center.
-The vehicle speed will gradually change to the selected speed. - Increase or decrease the speed in increments of 1 mph (2 km/h) by briefly pressing the SET + or SET - control.
+- Accelerate or brake to the desired speed and press and release the SET + or SET control - Increase or decrease the speed by holding either the SET + or SET control, until the desired set speed is shown on the message center.
+The vehicle speed will gradu center.
+The vehicle speed will gradually change to the selected speed.

+• Increase or decrease the speed in increments of 1 mph (2 km/h) by briefly pressing the SET + or SET - control.